Authorities still searching for suspect in shooting of 2 Minnesota state lawmakers

 Hoffman, 60, was first elected in 2012 and was chair of the Senate Human Services Committee, which oversees one of the biggest parts of the state budget.
 He and his wife have one daughter.

-State Patrol Col. Christina Bogojevic asked people “out of an abundance of caution” not to attend “No Kings” protests Saturday.
-Bogojevic said authorities did not have any direct evidence that the protests would be targeted, but noted the “No Kings” flyers in the car.
-Organizers announced that all protests in the state were canceled.

-Boelter was appointed to the workforce development board by then-Gov. Mark Dayton in 2016 and then reappointed in 2019 by the current governor to a four-year term that expired in 2023, state records show.
+Boelter was appointed to the workforce development board in 2016 and then reappointed in 2019 to a four-year term that expired in 2023, state records show.

-State corporate records show Boelter’s wife filed to create a company called Praetorian Guard Security Services LLC with the same Green Isle mailing address listed for the couple.
-On a website for the business, Boelter’s wife is listed as president and CEO, while he is listed as director of security patrols.
+Corporate records show Boelter’s wife filed to create a company called Praetorian Guard Security Services LLC with the same Green Isle mailing address listed for the couple.
+Boelter’s wife is listed as president and CEO and he is listed as director of security patrols on the company's website.

-The homepage says it provides armed security for property and events and features a photo of an SUV painted in a two-tone black and silver pattern similar to a police vehicle, with a light bar across the roof and “Praetorian” painted across the doors.
-Another photo shows a man in black tactical gear with a military-style helmet and a ballistic vest with the company’s name across the front.
+The website says the company provides armed security for property and events and features a photo of an SUV painted in a two-tone black and silver pattern similar to a police vehicle.
+Another photo shows a man in black tactical gear with a military-style helmet and a ballistic vest.

 An online resume says Boelter is a security contractor who has worked in the Middle East and Africa, in addition to past managerial roles at companies in Minnesota.